andersonfrailey/UBI_LaTex/paper.md

 % Section 2 (A)
 \section{Welfare/Transfer Program Repeal}
 We begin by repealing all major welfare and transfer programs including Medicare, Medicaid, SSI, SNAP, Social Security, and Veterans Benefits.\footnote{Program payments imputed using OSPC C-TAM model.
-A full description of the model can be found in the appendix.} We also repealed unemployment, housing, and student assistance; other public assistance; and most individual payment programs.\footnote{A full list of the programs repealed and their costs can be found in section 12.3 under the appendix.} After accounting for the decrease in tax revenue from the repeal of taxable Social Security benefits, repealing these programs yields \aoog{} trillion that can be used to put toward the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effects of repealing the welfare and transfer programs are shown in Table \ref{table:a1_df}.
+A full description of the model can be found in the appendix.} We also repealed unemployment, housing, and student assistance; other public assistance; and most individual payment programs.\footnote{A full list of the programs repealed and their costs can be found in the appendix in section 12.3.} After accounting for the decrease in tax revenue from the repeal of taxable Social Security benefits, repealing these programs yields \aoog{} trillion that can be used to put toward the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effect of repealing the welfare and transfer programs are shown in Table \ref{table:a1_df}.

 \begin{table}[H]
 \caption{Welfare and Transfer Program Repeal Effect on Benefits}